trisberg/hello-world/README.md

 kubectl edit configmap/config-features -n knative-serving
 ```

+You also need to deploy a webhook that will allow Knative services to use containers that run in priveleged mode.

+> TBD

 #### Deploy Knative service

-To create the Knative service that will restore from the checkpoint, run the following:
+To create the Knative service that will checkpoint and then restore from the checkpoint, run the following:

 ```bash
 kubectl create -f knative/service.yaml